 He sighs, gives his address.
 The cab pulls away.

-The Rock Star’s Secret Vol. One: Hindsight will be available December 15, 2018!
+Keeping Secrets From The Rock Star Book One: Hindsight will be available April 1st, 2019!
 Register for my mailing list to be reminded and to receive a FREE eBook!